Found a Peanut

-"Found a Peanut" is a traditional song, often considered a children's song, in the United Kingdom, the United States, Australia, Canada, and Israel.
+"Found a Peanut" is a folk song, often considered a children's song, in the United Kingdom, the United States, Australia, Canada, and Israel.
 In Israel it is titled "I Swallowed a Peanut" (Balati Boten; בלעתי בוטן).
 It is popular to sing when travelling, as it has a very repetitive format that is easy to memorize, and can take a long time to sing.
 It is sung to the tune of "Oh My Darling, Clementine".
-It may often be sung around a camp fire.
+It may often be sung around a campfire.

 Basic lyrics

 A basic version of the variable lyrics is: